limyifan1/limyifan1.github.io/readings.md

 ## Weekly Readings

+### Week of September 8, 2025
+* [Claude Memory: A Different Philosophy](https://www.shloked.com/writing/claude-memory) - Claude starts with no memory of you, invoking only when explicitly called.
+ChatGPT memory loads automatically.

 ### Week of September 1, 2025
 * [TPU Deep Dive](https://henryhmko.github.io/posts/tpu/tpu.html) - TPUs depend on systolic arrays + pipelining, Ahead of Time (AoT) compilation, and assumption operations can map well to systolic arrays.
 Arithmetic takes up way less energy than memory access and control.